Azure/azure-functions-dropbox-extension/README.md

 ## Trigger not provided
 This binding does not have triggers.
 You can subscribe to a Dropbox Webhook (see https://www.dropbox.com/developers/reference/webhooks ) via HTTP Trigger and then use these bindings in conjuction with that.

+# Consuming from Functions v2
+This does not work on Azure Functions v1.
+To consume from Azure Functions, you must load the extension (see https://github.com/Azure/azure-webjobs-sdk-script/wiki/Binding-Extensions-Management )
+The binding type is "Dropbox".
+Note that dropbox paths start with a '/' whereas Blob paths do not.
+Elsewise, this behaves just like blob.

 # Contributing